Last Updated on: 1st November 2023, 10:53 am

 Hybrids between Fischer’s lovebirds and masked lovebirds are common.
-This hybrid is often mislabeled as a pure Fischer’s lovebird, however.
-To differentiate the two, focus on the:
+This hybrid is often mislabeled as a pure Fischer’s lovebird.
+To differentiate them, focus on the following:

-- A face is reddish-brown, slightly black with a bit of dark orange
+- A face is reddish-brown, slightly black, with some dark orange.

-- Top of the head is a dull olive
+- The top of the head is a dull olive.

-- Chest and neck is orange, with a bit of dull yellow
+- The chest and neck are orange, with some dull yellow.

-- The rest of the body is a bright green
+- The rest of the body is bright green.

-- Top of the wings are a dark green, with a lighter underside
+- The top of the wings is dark green, with a lighter underside.

-Fischer’s lovebirds have no sexual dimorphism.
-This means there are no physical characteristics that differentiate females from males.
+Fischer’s lovebirds have no sexual dimorphism, which means no physical characteristics differentiate females from males.

 Due to sexual morphism, the most reliable way to determine the sex of the bird is through DNA testing.